 Here are our concert picks for the week.
+As always, check out our comprehensive concert calendar for Metro Phoenix for more options.

 After almost two decades together, Carbon Leaf (playing tonight at the Bluebird Theater with Chamberlin) has effectively created its own brand of accessible bluegrass.
 But the Virginia natives can't be pinned to a single genre — the band has an ostensible pop side, one that best translates live through Carbon Leaf's varying stringed instrumentation.
 BREE DAVIES